Programme area: | Climate Change Mitigation and Adaptation |

 MAB KPR encompasses a unique network of ecosystems with great geological diversity and biodiversity and also a rich heritage.
 It contains 10 Natura 2000 sites, natural values (NV) and 5 ecologically important sites (EPO), UNESCO and Ramsar site.
 KP PPJ borders with MAB KPR in the municipality of Pivka and comprises a protected area of intermittent lakes, 2 N2k, 3 EPO and 117 NV.
 The areas between N2k and other nature conservation areas are extremely important from the point of ensuring the connectivity, integrity and overall coherence of the N2k network.

-The partnership includes key actors who have the experience and competencies to achieve the project objectives.
-It is based on the expertise of diverse actors (cross-sectoral, vertical approach), who complement each other in the availability of knowledge (UP, NINA), implementation (PŠJ, OP; VF) and networking with target groups (PŠJ).
-All partners have a clear role in the project and participate in most of work packages.
+The project partnership included key actors who have the experience and competencies to achieve the project objectives.
+It was based on the expertise of diverse actors (cross-sectoral, vertical approach), who complement each other in the availability of knowledge (University of Primorska, Norwegian Institute for Nature Research), implementation (Škocjan Caves Public Service Agency, Slovenia; Municipality of Pivka; Veterinary Faculty) and networking with target groups (Škocjan Caves Public Service Agency, Slovenia).
+All partners had a clear role in the project and participated in most of work packages.
 All took an active role in the preparation phase.

-The Donor project partner is the Norwegian Institute for Nature Research (NINA)-a leading institution for applied research in ecology, including in ESS, ecosystem restoration and effective management models.
-Cooperation was established through the Norweg.
-Environment Agency.
-Bilateral relations will be strengthened by active participation in the project, knowledge transfer in ESS mapping, a management model design, the implementation of restorations, study visits in both countries.
+The Donor project partner was the Norwegian Institute for Nature Research (NINA), leading institution for applied research in ecology, including in ESS, ecosystem restoration and effective management models.
+Cooperation was established through the Norwegian Environment Agency.
+Bilateral relations were strengthened by active participation in the project, knowledge transfer in ESS mapping, a management model design, the implementation of restorations and study visits in both countries.

 Climate change has become the biggest threat to natural heritage sites in the last 10 years (IUCN,2020) and ecosystems in MAB KPR and KP PPJ are not an exception.